Hearing Aid Not Working? How to Fix Common Problems

 - Did I replace the battery correctly?

-Check that you have removed the colored sticker tab from the battery and that you have inserted the battery into the battery compartment of the hearing aid.
-It is also important to check the orientation of the battery: the flat side facing upward, and the rounded side facing the base of the battery compartment door.
+If you have battery operated hearing aids, check that you have removed the colored sticker tab from the battery and that you have inserted the battery into the battery compartment of the hearing aid.
+It is also important to check the orientation of the battery: the flat side should face upward, and the rounded side should face the base of the battery compartment door.
 Make sure that the battery is not upside-down.

 - Did I close the battery door properly?

 Once the battery is positioned correctly, make sure that you close the battery door properly.
 It should be completely closed so that the battery makes proper contact with the terminals inside.
 If you struggle to close the battery door, check that the battery is properly positioned instead of trying to force the door closed, which may cause the door to break.

 It could be that the battery is no longer working, and so it may be time to replace the battery.
 If you have a battery tester, test the battery to see if there is still sufficient power.
 If so, continue looking for the problem.
 If not, replace the battery.

 - Are the batteries within the expiry date?

 Check the expiry date on the battery packet.
 Has the battery expired?
 Although expired batteries can still work, they won’t last as long as those that are still in date.

 It may happen that you accidentally purchased the wrong size batteries.
 Inserting a smaller size battery can be a reason for the hearing aid not work.
 Check on the size of the last packet you used.
 Battery sizes are color-coded so if you cannot remember the number, it may be easier to remember the color.

 - Are the hearing aids charged?
 Rechargeable hearing aids need to be charged every 18 to 24 hours depending on your usage habits.
 If you are using rechargeable hearing aids, try and charge your hearing aids in the charging case for a few hours to see if something as simple as a flat battery could be the cause for your hearing aid not working.